awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  The following limitations apply to the parallel query feature:
 +  You can't use parallel query with the db\.t2 or db\.t3 instance classes\.
 This limitation applies even if you request parallel query using the `aurora_pq_force` SQL hint\.
 +  Parallel query doesn't apply to tables using the `COMPRESSED` or `REDUNDANT` row formats\.
 Use the `COMPACT` or `DYNAMIC` row formats for tables you plan to use with parallel query\.
-+  Currently, partitioned tables aren't supported for parallel query\.
-You can use partitioned tables in parallel query clusters\.
-Queries against those tables use the non\-parallel query processing path\.
 +  Aurora uses a cost\-based algorithm to determine whether to use the parallel query mechanism for each SQL statement\.
 Using certain SQL constructs in a statement can prevent parallel query or make parallel query unlikely for that statement\.
 For information about compatibility of SQL constructs with parallel query, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.
 +  Each Aurora DB instance can run only a certain number of parallel query sessions at one time\.
 If a query has multiple parts that use parallel query, such as subqueries, joins, or `UNION` operators, those phases run in sequence\.
 The statement only counts as a single parallel query session at any one time\.
 You can monitor the number of active sessions using the [parallel query status variables](#aurora-mysql-parallel-query-monitoring)\.
 You can check the limit on concurrent sessions for a given DB instance by querying the status variable `Aurora_pq_max_concurrent_requests`\.
 +  Parallel query is available in all AWS Regions that Aurora supports\.
 For most AWS Regions, the minimum required Aurora MySQL version to use parallel query is 1\.23 or 2\.09\.
 For more information, see [Aurora parallel queries](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.ParallelQuery)\.